 - 225 g cooked chicken cut into bitesize chunks

-- 2 tbsp dry white wine or chicken stock
+- 2 tablespoon dry white wine or chicken stock

 - 150 g light cream cheese